FloatingArrayDesign/FAModel/famodel/ontology/README.md

 This section describes the mooring systems that could be used for individual turbines and repeated throughout the array.
 Each mooring system contains a list of mooring lines, which contains the mooring configuration ID, the heading, the anchor type, and a possible length adjustment.
-The mooring configuration ID links to the details about the segments lengths and types in the mooring line configurations section.
-The heading refers to the angle of the mooring line and it rotates clockwise from North.
+The mooring configuration ID links to the details about the segments lengths and types in the [mooring line configurations](#mooring-line-configurations) section.
+The heading refers to the angle of the mooring line and it rotates clockwise from North, relative to the heading of the platform.
 The anchor type links to details about the anchor size and dimensions in the [anchor types section](#anchor-types).
 The length adjustment is an optional parameter that can adjust the mooring line length for a shallower or deeper depth, for example.